phetsims/phet-info/checklists/code-review-checklist.md

 ### General

-- [ ] Are accessibility features integrated well into the code, using maintainable PhET software design patterns?
-For Core Description, review and follow the conventions in [core-description-quickstart-guide.md](https://github.com/phetsims/phet-info/blob/main/doc/core-description-quickstart-guide.md).
+- [ ] Are accessibility features integrated well into the code?
+They should be added in a maintainable way, even if that requires upfront refactoring.

 ### Alternative Input